Pheona Has Time to Learn!

 When it came time to build the cement well pad, community members found fine sand and water to mix the cement.
 After the cement platform dried, we installed a stainless steel Consallen pump, which is now flowing with clean, safe water!

-Benadeta pumping clean water.
+Benadeta pumps clean water.

 "I'm no longer going to move long distances to collect water.
-This borehole will also make it easy for me to send my grandchildren to fetch water without any worries with them crossing the road," said 72-year-old farmer Benadeta Biwinzire.
+This borehole will make it easy for me to send my grandchildren to fetch water without any worries with them crossing the road," said 72-year-old farmer Benadeta Biwinzire.

 Training